ycangiz/project0/README.md

     * project0.py

 :no_entry: Every project will have a required submission guidelines.
 Please read submission requirements carefully.
 Any deviations from specifications on future projects will result in point deductions or incomplete grades.

+## README

+You should have notice that part of this readme file has four sections titled:
+* DESIGN OVERVIEW
+* KNOWN BUGS AND INCOMPLETE PARTS
+* REFERENCES
+* MISCELLANEOUS COMMENTS

+Before your final submission, edit the content for each of these sections in this README for your project.
+You do not have to use markdown, but you can find out more about markdown [here](https://guides.github.com/features/mastering-markdown/) if you would like to.

 ### Git